Alex Iwobi: Personal life

 In December 2024, Iwobi opened a temporary shop in east London which gave out free food for local residents for Christmas.

 Musical career

-In 2024, Alex Iwobi launched a music career under the stage name "17," a reference to his shirt number at Fulham.
+In 2024, Iwobi began his a music career under the stage name "17," a reference to his shirt number at Fulham.
 His debut single, titled "Don't Shoot," was released in June 2024 and featured contributions from former Arsenal teammate Chuba Akpom, performing as Skoli, and Medy Elito, also known as Don-EE.
 The track received attention for its reflective lyrics and accumulated close to 60,000 streams on Spotify.

 In October 2024, Iwobi followed up with his second single, "What's Luv?," featuring artists SPKS and MBrown.
-The song blends Afro-swing rhythms with themes exploring modern relationships.
+The song contains themes exploring modern relationships.

+On 9 April 2026, Iwobi released his debut EP, More To Life.
+The nine-track project includes guest appearances from Fido, 24AM, Giddi, and SPKS.